GenieFramework/Genie.jl/docs/src/tutorials/92--Deploying_Genie_Server_Apps_with_Nginx.md

 exit()
 ```

-In order to launch the app and exit the console without shutting down the app, we will launch it from a new screen
+In order to launch the app and exit the console without shutting down the app, we will launch it from a new screen:

 ```
 screen -S genie